 Screen Printing, which is also known as Silk Screening, is a method of printing graphics on a t-shirt using thick inks that lay on top of the shirt rather than soaking into the shirt.
-Screen printing consists of three elements: the screen which is the image carrier; the squeegee; and ink.
-The screen printing process uses a porous mesh stretched tightly over a frame made of wood or metal.
-Proper tension is essential to accurate color registration.
-The mesh is made of porous fabric or stainless steel mesh.
 A stencil is produced on the screen.
 The stencil defines the image to be printed.
 In other printing technologies, this would be referred to as the image plate.
 Screen printing is arguably the most versatile of all printing processes.
 The advantage of screen printing over other print processes is that the press can print on substrates of any shape, thickness and size.

 A significant characteristic of screen printing is that a greater thickness of the ink can be applied.
 This allows for some very interesting effects that are not possible using other printing methods.
 Because of the simplicity of the application process, a wider range of inks and dyes are available for use in screen printing than for use in any other printing process.